jeremyhilado/seir-224-project-2/presentations.md

 ## Presentation Schedule

-Presentations will take place from 2:30pm - 4:30pm in our classrooms.
+Presentations will take place from 1:30pm - 3:00pm in our classroom.
 Presentation order will follow the team numbering in [groups.md](groups.md).